Public Works and Engineering » Water & Sewer » Lead Information

 Lead Service Line Replacement Program

 In May, 2021, the Village Board approved a Lead Service Line Replacement (LSLR) Program which provides partial funding for the removal and replacement of lead water services throughout the Village.
-This Program only applies to those properties that are currently served by a lead water service which is to be replaced voluntarily, not those requiring replacement to be in compliance with the Village ordinance.
+This Program applies to those properties that are currently served by a lead water service and are working towards having that service replaced.
 Program details can be found here

 Additional Resources